Lake Davis – Plumas County, California

 Shopping and other services are nearby in the town of Portola.
 The J&J’s Grizzly Store and Camping Resort is located near the campgrounds and the lake.
 They have available, ice, fire wood, some groceries, fish bait, fishing flies, and pay showers.
 Also they run a small campground with tent and RV sites with hookups.
 Their camping rates are lower than the Federal campsites.
-I would call to get a reservation.
 Get the latest fishing information at the Grizzly Store.

 The road that goes around Lake Davis is mostly gravel but is easy driving.
 There are a lot of side road to explore.
 Try the road that goes up to the Smith Peak Lookout.
 The view is breathtaking.
 The Lookout station can be viewed from the lake.
 See the map above.

 - Forest Service -Lake Davis

 I hope you will come up here for a visit sometime soon.
 All questions and comments are welcome